go-lover/go-wolfy/docs.md

 **Usage Example**

-This example demonstrates how to find the user ID for the username "flic".
+This example demonstrates how to find the user ID for the username "SOMEONE".

 ```go
 package main